-When you teach forensic psychology, the question students ask the most is how do I become a profiler?
+Thanks to the CBS drama criminal minds, when you teach forensic psychology, a question you get asked on a regular basis is how do I become a profiler?

-If you think becoming a criminal or FBI profiler in the USA seems a difficult proposition, the chances of becoming a profiler in the UK are even more remote.
+If you think becoming a FBI profiler seems a difficult proposition, the chances of becoming a profiler in the UK are even more remote.

 In 1995 Gary Copson conducted a comprehensive survey of police use of profiling, which among other things addressed the questions, who are the profilers?
 What are their qualifications?
 What do they actually do?